hughr44/CSCE-431-Project/README.md

 ## Officers
 1. `/officer` DONE.
 This is for officers.
 It should have links to officer pages where they can change stuff.
 2. `/officer/user` DONE.
 Officers can create or delete officers and members here.
-3. `/officer/event` Officers can create, update, delete events.
+3. `/officer/event` DONE.
+Officers can create, update, delete events.
 4. `/officer/announcement` Officers can create, update, delete announcements.